chiaho903/js13k2017/README.md

 # Participants
 I didn't write it all by myself.
 Thanks to my partners:

 Chi-Yu Wu (https://www.facebook.com/chiyu.wu.71), art and audio part, move control and other support.
-My best friend and partner.
+My best friend.

 Leo Lian (https://www.facebook.com/leo830121), game design and our consultant.
 Game tester.
 Soul of our team.